 – Penduka ‘Wake up’ morning exercise: Start the day fresh and get your body in action by joining 15-20 minutes work out exercises on the Penduka premises

 – On the living village tour, new technologies are shown in an old context of how the different Namibian ethnic’s housings were built traditionally.
-The Damara house with openings for light through plastic waterbottles is where the embroidery ladies like to get together on hot days.
+The Damara house with windows made from plastic waterbottles is where the embroidery ladies like to get together on hot days.
 Also, there is a caprivi house in which we grow our mushrooms.
 In the Ovambo house, staff meetings take place to let people sit in a circle and close to one another.
 The Kavongo shed is where the batik materials are getting rinsed and cleaned.
-Story telling can take place at the Oshiwanda, the traditional place where men sit during the evening waiting for dinner
+Story telling can take place at the Oshiwanda, the traditional place where men sit during the evening waiting for dinner.

-– In the evening, cook your own meal over the fire on a three-legged stove from fresh ingredients found in our organic garden and chickenfarm.
+– In the evening you can cook your own meal over the fire on a three-legged stove from fresh ingredients found in our organic garden and chickenfarm.
 Having a truly sustainable concept, all our warm water is obtained from renewable sources.

 All experiences are rounded off with a pickup and drop-off service or a meal at the Penduka restaurant if you wish.
-A great day outside the city, even if you just have one day – a truly authentic Namibian experience, plus you support a good cause.
-Please book in advance.
+A great day outside the city, even if you just have one day – a truly authentic Namibian experience, plus you support a good cause!

 Penduka organises excursions.
-You can visit women at their homes in Katatura, the township of Windhoek or to the Wake Up daycare centre in Otjimuise.
-For more information click here.
-Please contact us on the form to the left to find out details.
+You can visit the Penduka women at their homes in Katatura, the township of Windhoek or to the Wake Up daycare centre in Otjimuise.

 Penduka dancing group